BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/README.md

     - [Resources for Two Subjects](LOD_SPARQL/01_BNB_SPARQL_Compare_Publication_Year_for_two_Subjects.ipynb): compare the evolution of published resources by year, indexed under a given LCSH Subject / Topic (see it on [JN Viewer](https://nbviewer.jupyter.org/github/BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/blob/master/LOD_SPARQL/01_BNB_SPARQL_Compare_Publication_Year_for_two_Subjects.ipynb));

     - [Linked Data / Interactive Map](LOD_SPARQL/02_BNB_SPARQL_LOD_Extraction_Interactive_Map.ipynb): queries the BNB SPARQL EndPoint, and enriches the results with Linked Open Data from Geonames and WikiData to display the places of publication in an interactive map.
 Forked / Copied from Author: Gustavo Candela (https://github.com/hibernator11), Research and Development department at The Biblioteca Virtual Miguel de Cervantes, University of Alicante, Spain (see it on [JN Viewer](https://nbviewer.jupyter.org/github/BL-Labs/Jupyter-notebooks-projects-using-BL-Sources/blob/master/LOD_SPARQL/02_BNB_SPARQL_LOD_Extraction_Interactive_Map.ipynb)).

+- [BL Newspapers Title list to maps] - a notebook to plot the BL newspaper titles catalogue onto a map

+#### Other projects using BL Collections data and Sources

 <br/>

 ##